 The refractor ring proved easy to clean, although the glass is damaged, and so care was taken to ensure that the cleaning did not cause further deterioration to the fragile ring.

-Upside down, the crack can be easily seen - it is the jagged line.
+Upside down, the crack can be seen easily - it is the jagged line.
 The other two lines on either side are not cracks - these are marks that have been left over from the moulding process.

 The enamelled reflector features very few rust patches.
 Owing to the reflector hinge not having been moved in years, a small amount of WD40 was applied to the mechanism, in order to reduce the stiffness of the hinge.